Sebastianhju/Runeterra-5e/2.0/Rares.md

 **Recharge**: If you end your turn after moving atleast 45ft, you can replenish one charge on this item.

-**Spectral Might**: Whenever you deal spell damage you can spend any amount of charges to deal 1d6 additional damage for each charge spent.
+**Spectral Might**: Whenever you deal damage you can spend any amount of charges to deal 1d6 additional damage for each charge spent.

 _You get +1 to your spell attack and spell save dc_